Why the sign off process can kill a good press release

 Another of Sam Howard’s pet rants subjects:Go on step on the grass... when it's OK to go off message

-In PR you hear a lot about being ‘On Message’.
-This is very important isn’t it?
-Being On Message, having your people rehearsed and slick, so they can always be On Message?
-Oh pulllease.
+In PR, you hear a lot about being ‘On Message’.
+This is very important, isn’t it?
+Being on message means having your people rehearsed and slick so they can always be on message.
+Oh please.

-If a journalist knows what you’re going to say before you open your mouth why would he/she bother to rock up for the interview?
-I mean seriously, what’s in it for them?
+If a journalist knows what you’re going to say before you open your mouth, why would he/she bother to rock up for the interview?
+I mean, seriously, what’s in it for them?
 If they just want the corporate spiel, they’ll check out your website.
-If they want to talk to you it’s cos there’s a vague hope that in and around the adaptable-scalable-innovative-flexible monologue you might actually have a view, say something interesting, topical, original, human even, and actually provide some decent copy.
+If they want to talk to you, it’s because there’s a vague hope that in and around the adaptable-scalable-innovative-flexible monologue, you might actually have a view.
+You might say something interesting, topical, original, or even human.
+And then, you might actually provide some decent copy.

 The best view to have, I think, is one that runs contra to the stream.
-Back in the mid 90s when I laboured over my very first press release, I was super diligent about being fact-based and succinct, (I had been trained well, forever in debt Mr Springett) but I didn’t have the confidence to write the quote for my boss.
-So instead, I wrote, “Say something contentious here.”
-And he did, and it worked a treat.
-Mr Caplin, gotta love him and even if you don’t, he always makes great copy.
+Back in the mid-90s, when I laboured over my very first press release, I was super diligent about being fact-based and succinct (I had been trained well, forever in debt, Mr Springett).
+However, I wasn’t confident writing the quote for my boss.
+So, instead, I wrote, “Say something contentious here.”
+He did, and it worked a treat.
+Mr Caplin gotta love him; even if you don’t, he always makes excellent copy.

-On occasion, it’s OK to fess up to that slightly dodgy implementation when your record is normally great, and you can demonstrate you have learned from it.
-Or to admit the recession might be taking its toll on you too, but you are gonna haul your weary backside out of it, or die trying.
+Occasionally, it’s OK to fess up to that slightly dodgy implementation when your record is normally great.
+You can demonstrate that you’ve learned from it.
+Or admit the recession is taking its toll on you, too.
+But you will haul your weary backside out of it or die trying.

-You see the joy of sometimes wondering off message means that when you do get back on it, your audience might actually believe you.
+You see the joy of sometimes wondering off message, which means that when you do get back on it, your audience might actually believe you.
 And isn’t that quite important?
-Besides, whoever wants to hear somebody else’s diet is going really really well?
+Besides, whoever wants to hear somebody else’s diet is going really, really well?

 Share